 Why is Dehydrated Food in My Bug Out Bag?

 Food is an essential item; you can survive three weeks without food, but it makes you feel secure and gives a sense of normalcy to prepare food.
-To ensure that you have enough food for three days, using dehydrated meals are an easy solution.
+To ensure that you have enough food for three days, using dehydrated meals is an easy solution.

 You can use seal your food into airtight compartments using a freeze dryer.
 Cut across the top of the container and add boiling water when you are ready to eat them.
 Stir and let sit for 10-15 minutes before eating.

-Buying dehydrated pre-packaged meals are another option instead of doing it yourself.
+Buying dehydrated pre-packaged meals is another option instead of doing it yourself.
 Pre-packaged dehydrated meals take up very little space and are healthier than canned foods.
 These meals can be stored for several months or longer if they are prepared without oils and fats.

-Essential Gear for My Bug Out Bag
+Essential Gear for My Bug-Out Bag

 A good sharp knife is essential for its many uses.
 The bottom of the handle can be used as a hammer.
 You can use it as a substitute ax to split wood.
 A knife can also be used as a substitute shovel for digging holes and first aid to make bandages and remove splinters, and don’t forget its everyday use to help prepare food.